-Hector Guimard's Metro Entrances In Paris – An Insider's Guide
+Discover Hector Guimard's Paris Metro Entrances

 In 1900 Hector Guimard designed the first of many decorative Metro station entrances.
 Since then they have come to symbolize not only the Paris Metro but Paris itself.
 In another article we describe Guimard's top Metro station designs, but now let's delve deeper into the world of Hector Guimard for the complete Insider's Guide to all of his remaining, and inspirational, Metro stations.